-Data integration, cloud storage, and unified data repositories - these trends are driving all business tasks from product design to sales.
+Data Lake vs Data Warehouse vs Data Mart is a question that crosses the mind of every data driven businesses.
+Data integration, data analytics, cloud storage, and unified data repositories - these trends are driving all business tasks from product design to sales.
 And for businesses that want to optimize data-related tasks with technology, there are several data repository options.

-In searching for the right cloud-based data repository, you might come across three terms: data lake, data warehouse, and data mart.
+In searching for the right cloud-based data repository, you might come across three terms: a data lake platform, data warehouse, and data mart.
 These terms are often used interchangeably as they are all storage platforms for data sourced from multiple pipelines.

 But each data storage platform is unique in design and purpose.